Chapter 3 Sampling an ecological network

 bor.col.interaction="gray40", # define colour of links

-col.high="blue", # define colour of top level
+col.high="orange", # define colour of top level

 col.low="darkgreen", # define colour of lower level